 What is the Thailand Visa on Arrival?

 The Thailand visa on arrival is a new type of visa which you can apply for online before travelling to Thailand.
 This is great news because it means everything can be sorted prior to your arrival and you don't have to wait at the airport to sort out paperwork.
 Trust us, after dealing with this before, we strongly recommend that you don't start your Thai holiday like this.
 When you get your Thai visa online, you get to avoid the queue at the airport and have your own dedicated lane which goes much faster, so you get to start your holiday as soon as possible.
 Although at the moment just 21 countries are eligible for the Thai visa on arrival, worry not, as the government made it clear that in the first quarter of 2019, French, British, and Chinese citizens will be able to apply for a Thailand visa online (electronically), through completing the simple online visa application form.
+Also, don't forget to read how to stay in Thailand for 3 months.

 Upon arrival, remember to have 2,000 THB (roughly £50) with you, in cash, which is a fee payable upon entry and is subject to change without notice.
 It must be paid in cash and Thai currency only.